 We never planned on adopting a Christmas tradition, but somehow the pleasant scene repeats itself year after year.
 I always sleep in, only to be awakened by the wonderful smell of cinnamon and sugar and butter baking around a bouquet of apples, raisins, apricots and pineapple wafting throughout the house.
 And while the dish finishes in the oven, I'll kick back on the couch with a cup of coffee and a book while my girlfriend quietly busies herself with the next batch.

+Interestingly enough, I never help her.
+It's the only time of the year when there's someone in a kitchen nearby and I leave them alone (save for a quick kiss).Once the kugel is sufficiently cooled -- which is to say, still steaming hot -- we'll sit at the table and leisurely indulge in the creamy, caramelized casserole while our dog anxiously awaits a bite and a walk.
 It's the kugel that makes the moment worth repeating, I think; one of those old-school dishes that represents generations of experimentation, sustenance and love, or, in a word, humanity.
 And like all traditional foods, it's as good, if not better, the next day -- with a beer, of course.

 I took a stroll to Mr. B's Wine & Spirits the following afternoon and picked up a bottle of Stephanie's Oatmeal Raisin Cookie from Crabtree Brewing.
 It was $16, but I totally had to buy it.
 A limited-edition, bottle-conditioned, whiskey barrel/ caramelized raisin-aged stout described as the "liquid equivalent" of an oatmeal raisin cookie?
 Yes, please.
 Plus, the label is characteristically awesome; it features co-founder Stephanie Crabtree baking cookies.